FEDERAL JUDICIAL BALANCE AND ACCOUNTABILITY ACT¶

 -

-Public confidence in the federal judiciary requires transparent and enforceable standards of ethical conduct applicable to all federal judges, including Justices of the Supreme Court;
+The Supreme Court is the only court in the federal judiciary not subject to binding ethical standards and enforceable accountability mechanisms, and public confidence in the judiciary requires transparent and enforceable standards of ethical conduct applicable to all federal judges, including justices of the Supreme Court;

 (b) Purposes¶